fritzrehde/watchbind/README.md

-up \<STEPS\> | Go up STEPS number of lines first | Go to the first line last | Go to the last line select | Add line that cursor is currently on to selected line unselect | Unselect all currently selected lines COMMAND | Execute shell command and block until command terminates COMMAND & | Execute shell command as background process, i.e. don't block until command terminates
+up \<STEPS\> | Go up STEPS number of lines first | Go to the first line last | Go to the last line select | Select line that cursor is currenly on (i.e. add line that cursor is currently on to selected lines) unselect | Unselect line that cursor is currently on select-toggle | Toggle selection of line that cursor is currently on select-all | Select all lines unselect-all | Unselect all currently selected lines COMMAND | Execute shell command and block until command terminates COMMAND & | Execute shell command as background process, i.e. don't block until command terminates

-COMMAND will be executed in a subshell that has the environment variable `LINE` set to either all selected line or, if none are selected, the line the cursor is currently on.
+COMMAND will be executed in a subshell that has the environment variable `LINE` set to either all selected lines, seperated by newlines, or, if none are selected, the line the cursor is currently on.
 </details>

 ### Style

-Foreground colors, background colors and boldness of the selected line and all unselected lines can be customized.
+Foreground colors, background colors and boldness of the line the cursor is on and all other lines can be customized.

 <details>
 <summary>All supported COLOR values</summary>